 What exes with anxious attachment need the most after a break-up

-What an anxious attachment needs after the break-up is not cutting of contact and making them feel even more abandoned and insecure.
-You will definitely without doubt get a reaction from an anxious attachment when you go no contact and make them feel more abandoned.
-In the short term, no contact worked, but in the long term, you set up someone with an anxious attachment not to trust you and to always feel insecure about you.
+What an anxiously attached ex and a fearful avoidant leaning anxious needs after the break-up is not cutting of contact and making them feel even more abandoned and insecure.
+You will definitely without doubt get a hyperactivated reaction from an anxiously attached ex and a fearful avoidant leaning anxious when you go no contact and ignore them.
+In the short term, no contact worked, but in the long term, you set up someone with an anxious attachment pr fearful avoidant attachment style to not to trust you and to always feel insecure about a relationship with you.

 Stepping up and being the attachment figure they never had and showing them that they’re worthy of love and attention when they need it the most gives you the best chance of attracting back someone with an anxious attachment style (and fearful avoidant who lean anxious).